 The arboretum is a big vision.
 For now, Capital Planning and Development is cutting in the first series of trails and building the gathering circle, reusing materials excavated from the playfields renovations.

 Much else hinges on funding.
-Until then, the ideas and inspirations percolate. ≪ using every avenue we can to get free goods and services," he says.
+Until then, the ideas and inspirations percolate.

 Watch a video and peruse plans of the proposed arboretum at wsm.wsu.edu.